RobFisk/robfisk.github.io/_degree/1_a_levels.md

 collection: degree
 ---

+Grades :
-A* Mathematics
+ * A* Mathematics
-A* Physics
+ * A* Physics
-A* Computer Science
+ * A* Computer Science
-A* Further Mathematics
+ * A* Further Mathematics

-Also achieved a 3rd + 2nd in the STEP 2/3 exams, used as an entry requirement for Cambridge University.
+ * *Also achieved a 3rd + 2nd in the STEP 2/3 exams, used as an entry requirement for Cambridge University.